 Guide: Recovering Deleted Files from a Digital Voice Recorder

-If you have ever accidentally deleted files off your digital voice recorder — or even lost some audio recordings due to low battery issues, it can be easy to recover the lost files, provided you stop recording any additional voice memos and keep your device safe from any physical damage.
+If you have ever accidentally deleted files off your digital voice recorder — or even lost some audio recordings due to low battery issues, it's still possible to recover the lost files, provided that you stop recording additional voice memos and keep your device safe from any physical damage.

-In this guide, I'll be showing you how to perform data recovery from a digital voice recorder.
-By the end, you should see your lost files back alive again.
+In this guide, I'll show you how to perform data recovery from a digital voice recorder.
+In the end, you should see your lost files back alive again.

 What you need to prepare: